Ishidawg/PlayingNow/README.md

 # Playing Now
-> A Play Now widget to show music status on oBS.
+> A Play Now widget to show music status on OBS.

 ## Dependency
 This is just a _"widget"_ for [Tuna](https://obsproject.com/forum/resources/tuna.843/), I did a "music player" that shows the song data provided by Tuna.
-So donwload and install it _(I've tested on Linux and Windows)_.
+So download and install it _(I've tested on Linux and Windows)_.

 ## Instructions
 1. Download and Install [Tuna](https://obsproject.com/forum/resources/tuna.843/)